Skip to content

 When should I use a CTE instead of a subquery?

-Use a CTE when the subquery is reused multiple times, when it improves readability for complex logic, or when you need recursion.
-CTEs defined with WITH are named and readable.
-In PostgreSQL and SQL Server, CTEs execute once and are memoized.
-In MySQL 8+, CTE behaviour is similar.
+Use a CTE when the subquery is reused multiple times, when the logic has multiple sequential steps, or when you need recursion.
+CTEs are named and easier to debug — you can comment out the outer query and SELECT from the CTE directly.
 For simple one-off subqueries, either works.

 Can a subquery return multiple columns?

-In a WHERE clause with IN, the subquery can return multiple columns if you use row value constructors: WHERE (col1, col2) IN (SELECT a, b FROM ...).
-In a scalar context (SELECT or comparison operators), the subquery must return exactly one column and one row.
+In a WHERE clause with IN, the subquery can return multiple columns using row value constructors: WHERE (col1, col2) IN (SELECT a, b FROM ...).
+In a scalar context, the subquery must return exactly one column and one row — otherwise you get a runtime error.

 🔥